SerranoMiguel/wi21-cse110-lab4/part1/part1.md

 12. If we call discountPrices([100, 200, 300], .5), the program will not work due to the error of attempting to reassign a constant.

+13.
+a.
+Accessing the value of the name property in the student object
+b.
+Accessing the value of the Grad Year property in the student object
+c.
+Calling the function for the greeting property in the student object
+d.
+Accessing the name property of the object in the Favorite Teacher property in student
+e.
+Access the first index in the array of the courseLoad property of the student object

+14. Arithmetic
+a.
+b.
+c.
+d.
+e.
+f.
+g.
+h.

+15. Comparison
+a.
+b.
+c.
+d.
+e.
+f.

+16. The difference between the == and === operators

+17. Look at code snippet.